 - 6.9 percent of revenue for B2B service

 As you can see, B2C companies tend to spend more on marketing than B2B.
-Of note is that those offering services often spend more than those offering products.
+Of note is that those offering services often spend more than those offering services.
 Keep that in mind when you’re examining your budget and how to position yourself for success in 2019.

 Adapting Your Budget Based On Your Average Cost Per Lead